Flood prevention Tips

 Protect the foundation

-Beware of snow or ice against the side of your home: it can seep into the ground, toward your foundation.
-Shovel the snow at least two feet away from exterior walls to keep the water at bay.
-Also identify any cracks in the foundation.
-If you spot cracks wider than a dime or “step cracks” (both horizontal and vertical), consider calling a foundation specialist.
-You can seal hairline cracks yourself with one of the many do-it-yourself products available.
-For packed snow and ice, use a shovel or ice chipper to create channels to divert water as the white stuff melts.
+Beware of snow or ice against the side of your home as it can seep into the ground, toward your foundation.
+Use a shovel to keep snow least two feet away from exterior walls to divert water away from your home.
+If you spot cracks in your foundation wider than a dime or “step cracks” consider calling a foundation specialist.
+You can seal smaller hairline cracks yourself with one of the many do-it-yourself products available.

 2